Sam Hilliard Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).
+- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.48).

-- Marlins pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- Marlins pitchers combine to give up 36 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Alcantara makes the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts through 24 2/3 innings pitched.
+- Alcantara (1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched) gets the start for the Marlins, his sixth of the season.

-- In his last appearance -- out of the bullpen on Saturday -- the right-hander threw 2/3 innings against the Cleveland Guardians while surrendering hits.
+- In his most recent time out on Wednesday, the righty tossed 5 2/3 innings against the Atlanta Braves, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.